 The management considers the business principally from the perspective of product/service and geographic.
-From a product/service perspective, management assesses the performance of convenience store, bakery and developing businesses.
-For convenience store segment, revenues are mainly derived from a broad range of merchandise sales.
+From a product/service perspective, management assesses the performance of bakery and developing businesses.
 For bakery segment, revenues are mainly comprised of sale of bakery and festival products.
 For developing businesses segment, revenues are mainly derived from the sale of eyewear products.
 Geographically, the management considers the performance of retailing business in Hong Kong and others, and on the Chinese Mainland.

-The segment information provided to the management for the reportable segments for the years ended 31 December 2019 and 2018 are as follows:
+The segment information provided to the management for the reportable segments for the years ended 31 December 2020 and 2019 are as follows: